SAP-samples/teched2025-DT265/exercises/ex2/README.md

       } ;
       ```

       > Note: By using the `extend` directive, you can add new fields to existing entities, create new entities, and further more.
-Details beyond this excercise can be found in chapter [Extending the Data Model](https://cap.cloud.sap/docs/guides/extensibility/customization#extending-the-data-model) of the capire docmentation.
+Details beyond this exercise can be found in chapter [Extending the Data Model](https://cap.cloud.sap/docs/guides/extensibility/customization#extending-the-data-model) of the capire docmentation.

-      > Note: For more information beyond this excercise on how the prefix `x_` is defined in the base application, have a look at the chapter [Partner Reference Application Tutorial - Poetry Slam Manager Application with extensibility](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/50-Multi-Tenancy-Features-Tenant-Extensibility.md#application-enablement).
+      > Note: For more information beyond this exercise on how the prefix `x_` is defined in the base application, have a look at the chapter [Partner Reference Application Tutorial - Poetry Slam Manager Application with extensibility](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/50-Multi-Tenancy-Features-Tenant-Extensibility.md#application-enablement).

 2. Extending the service model.
 You will enhance the existing service of the base application.
 The newly created entities of the data model are automatically included as they serve as targets for the corresponding compositions.
 Additionally, these new entities are automatically exposed in a read-only manner.
 You can explicitly expose them as writable, too.